Motor Vehicle Safety

 • Carry traction devices if traveling in inclement weather.

-• Keep no-freeze fluid in the washer reservoir.
+• Keep no-freeze fluid in the windshield washer reservoir.

 • Check antifreeze levels.